-Do you have a company in the Netherlands and do you want to dismiss employees?
+Do you have a company in the Netherlands and do you want to dismiss staff?
 You must follow a dismissal procedure.
-In some situations, employees are protected against dismissal.
+In some situations you are not allowed to dismiss an employee, for example when you need permission for dismissal from the Employee Insurance Agency or sub-disctrict court and do not get it.

 Reason for dismissal